-If your site is new and you don’t have any idea where to start, a good way would be to Google your top 5 competitors and analyze their link profiles.
+If your site is new and you don’t have any idea where to start, a good way would be to Google your top 5 competitors and analyse their link profiles.
 This may help you to spot some link opportunities you otherwise wouldn’t have thought of.

 Here’s what we did with one of our websites (in the training room rental niche).
-Upon analyzing the backlinks of our competitors with Ahrefs, we found that customers were linking to their “how to get there” page from their event landing pages.
+Upon analysing the backlinks of our competitors with Ahrefs, we found that customers were linking to their “how to get there” page from their event landing pages.
 This made a lot of sense given how detailed the directions to the training centre were.

 With this new insight, we replicated that strategy and suggested to every new customer that they could link to our “how to get there” page from their event landing pages so their attendees wouldn’t lose their way.

 You can see how detailed our directions to our training rooms are (it’s really about providing value).